canonical/snapd/CONTRIBUTING.md

 ## Pull Request management

 Before merging any pull request to snappy's code base we need to verify that the code functionality and quality is not degraded by that addition.
-In order to do that there's a set of checks that we run for each PR, some of them using external services (TravisCI and Coveralls) and others using our own CI infrastructure (integration tests and autopkgtests).
+In order to do that there's a set of checks that we run for each PR, some of them using external services (TravisCI and Coveralls) and others using our own CI infrastructure (acceptance tests and autopkgtests).
 The checks based on external services are run for all the pull request.
 We are using the [GitHub Pull Request Builder Plugin](https://github.com/jenkinsci/ghprb-plugin/blob/master/README.md) for easing the management of PRs in relation with our internal infrastructure.

 Depending on the afiliation of the GitHub user submitting a PR, the following actions may happen after receiving it: